tschiemer/minimr/README.md

 # minimr
 mini mDNS Responder (framework)

+*minimr* comes with two parts:
-The goal of `minimr` is to provide a generic mDNS query handler and response generator framework.
+1. a basic mDNS query handler and response generator framework
+2. a simple, ready-made mDNS responder for one A, AAAA, SRV, TXT and PTR record (see `minimrsimple.*`)

-`minimr` does NOT provide networking or memory management capabilities which ultimately must be implemented by you.
-Which also means that there is not functionality to register or unregister services.
+*minimr* does NOT provide networking, timing or memory management capabilities which ultimately must be implemented by you.
+Which also means that there is no functionality to register or unregister services.

-`minimr` provides rather low-level datastructures that can be used - and can easily be customized.
+*minimr* provides rather low-level datastructures and functions that can be used - and can easily be customized.
 If you only require a fixed and small set of services - which is a likely use case `minimr` was intended for: great!
 If you want a complete (and *elaborate*) implementation you're recommended to have a look at AHAVI or Apple's implementations (see below).

-See [minimr-cli-demo](#minimr-cli-demo) to see an example implementation of how to use the framework.
+The minimrsimple-responder can act as logical core which also shows how the basic framework can be made use of.

+For a working example also see `examples/mbed-simple` wherein you will find a demo implementation for an echo-service device.

 ## Other implementations